-The Institute of Singapore Chartered Accountants (ISCA) is the national accountancy body of Singapore with over 36,000 ISCA members making their stride in businesses across industries in Singapore and around the world.
-ISCA members can be found in over 40 countries and members based out of Singapore are supported through 12 overseas chapters in 10 countries.
+The Institute of Singapore Chartered Accountants (ISCA) is the national accountancy body of Singapore.
+ISCA's vision is to be a world-class accountancy body of trusted professionals, contributing towards an innovative and sustainable economy.
+There are over 35,000 ISCA members making their stride in businesses across industries in Singapore and around the world.